mbonig/jsii-construct-starter/README.md

 # My New Construct

+**This repository has been made redundant by the Projen probject.
+Please do not use this to bootstrap new CDK constructs.
+Instead, use [projen](https://github.com/eladb/projen).**

 This is a CDK JSII construct starter repo.
 To use it, clone this repo and then complete all items in the [What's Next](#whats-next) section.

 What is this construct going to do?
 Who will find it useful?